If you are unsuccessful in an application or want to try an alternative, you might consider your own fundraising.

 Fundraising: things to consider

 A strong story helps make fundraising successful.
-Are you ready to share your personal life with the general public?
-You should be sure you are comfortable with this before starting fundraising
+But are you ready to share your personal life with the general public?
+Make sure you are comfortable with this before starting fundraising.

-Share the work if you can.
-You may choose to appoint a chairperson, treasurer and secretary.
+You may choose to appoint a chair, treasurer and secretary.
 Clarify your aims and objectives, so everyone is clear on responsibility.
 You will feel more credible when talking about your cause.

 Open a specific bank account with a relevant name (such as "John's Wheelchair Fund").
-Aim to have 2 people who have to sign to withdraw money.
+Aim to have 2 people who must sign to withdraw money.
 Keep accounts of all income and outgoings so that you can show how you have spent the money if asked.